natematias/governing-human-algorithm-behavior/README.md

 Algorithms that monitor and influence human behavior are everywhere—directing the behavior of law enforcement, managing the world's financial systems, shaping our cultures, and flipping a coin on the success or failure of movements for change.
 Since human-algorithm feedback is already a basic pattern in society, we urgently need ways to assess the impact of attempts to steer that feedback toward justice.

+In 2023, the challenge became even clearer when Attorney General Letitia James and 31 other state Attorneys General filed a federal lawsuit against Meta for allegedly "[harming young people's mental health and contributing to the youth mental health crisis](https://ag.ny.gov/press-release/2023/attorney-general-james-and-multistate-coalition-sue-meta-harming-youth)."
+One of the lawsuit's claims is that Meta, through Facebook and Instagram, encouraged compulsive use of the platform through its algorthms and design features—contributing to a widespread mental health crisis.

-In this course for (25) upper-level undergraduates and (5) PhD students, you will learn about the design of adaptive algorithms and the feedback patterns they create with human behavior.
+In this course for (15) upper-level undergraduates and (5) PhD students, you will learn about the design of adaptive algorithms and the feedback patterns they create with human behavior.
 You will learn about the challenge they represent for social policy, about ways to research their behavior, and about emerging policy ideas for governing these complex patterns.
 You will get first-hand experience at diagnosing and attempting to change a feedback system.
 Along the way, you will hear from pioneers in policy, advocacy, and scholarship.

 This course is an excellent stepping stone for anyone interested in a career in policy, advocacy, academia, or industry research.